vipickering/vincentp/_drafts/2017-08-01-conversation.md

 When tasked to create a system, there are many factors to take in to account and consider impact.

 ### Engagement duration

 Research the average length an interaction with the system is expected to take.
 If the interaction will be prolonged, permit the user to save the engagement and return later.
-Alternatively consider breaking the engagement down in to smaller transactions.
+Alternatively, break the engagement down in to smaller transactions.

-Engagement duration is related with system complexity.
-The longer an engagement with the system lasts, typically the number of exchanges between the user and system will increase.
+Engagement duration is related to system complexity.
+The longer an engagement with the system is prolonged, the greater the number of exchanges between the user and system.
 Therefore as we increase engagement duration hidden system complexity also rises.

-Remember complexity is not only in the interface of the system or language used, it is also a key part of how the user will use your system.
+Complexity is not only in the interface of the system or language used.
+Complexity is also a key part in how the user engages your system.

 ### Imposed Factors

-When a user initiates the exchange with our system it should be always ready.
+When a user initiates a system exchange it should be always ready.
 Under rare circumstance when the system is under-going maintenance or has suffered a fatal error, politely direct the user to a time or date they can return.

 The system initiating an information exchange is more problematic.
 Craft the system to be sensitive to the users context.
 Attempting to request information for an exchange between 00:00 and 07:00 has a high chance that the user is in bed and will not respond.
 Similarly, push notifications or emails throughout the users day can be overly antagonistic.
 Better to allow the user to configure their times when they are available and most likely to respond to a transaction.

 Try to save instant notifications for important or time critical information, such as:

 - A package has been dispatched.
-- System request for information before a deadline.
+- A system requesting information before a deadline.
-- An emergency.
+- An emergency situation.

 ### Familiarity